muspan.query.query#

 class query(domain, property, relation, comparison_value, bypass_checks=False)#

-A helper class to standardise formatting of boolean queries - this does not return the result of the query, just stores the question.
+A helper class to standardise formatting of boolean queries - this does not return the result of the query, only stores the question.

 A muspan query contains four key elements: